wpendl99/.github/profile/webServers/internet/internet.md

 ## Making connections

-When one device what to talk to another it must have an IP address.
+When one device wants to talk to another it must have an IP address.
 For example, `128.187.16.184` is BYU's address.
 Usually, human users prefer a symbolic name over an IP address.
 The symbolic name is called a domain name.
 Domain names are converted to IP address by doing a lookup in the Domain Name System (DNS).
 You can look up the IP address for any domain name using the `dig` console utility.

 ```sh
 ➜  dig byu.edu